 If you like ramen you might also like my Spicy Ramen Noodle Recipe, Asian Style Chicken Noodle Soup, or this Ramen Noodle Salad recipe.

-OIL: Sesame oil is used to sauté the vegetables as it adds great flavor.
+- Oil: Sesame oil is used to sauté the vegetables as it adds great flavor.
 Try to keep the heat to medium to avoid burning the oil.

-VEGETABLES: I sauté the carrot, bok choy and garlic to form the base of this simple ramen soup.
+- Vegetables: I sauté the carrot, bok choy and garlic to form the base of this simple ramen soup.
 It adds so much flavor.

-BROTH: You can use vegetable or chicken broth in this soup.
+- Broth: You can use vegetable or chicken broth in this soup.

-SAUCE: I use a teaspoon of soy sauce to season the soup in place of salt.
+- Sauce: I use a teaspoon of soy sauce to season the soup in place of salt.

-RAMEN: You can use any variety of ramen noodles in this soup.
+- Ramen: You can use any variety of ramen noodles in this soup.
 Egg, wheat or rice based noodles will work, it just comes down to personal preference.

-GARNISH.
+- Garnish.
 I like to finish ramen soup with a boiled egg, and a scattering of sliced green onions for freshness, some sesame seeds, red chili flakes and a squeeze of lime.

-SAUTE THE VEGETABLES.
-Place a large pot over a medium heat and pour in the sesame oil.
+Step 1: Sauté the Vegetables: Place a large pot over a medium heat and pour in the sesame oil.

 Add the carrots and cook for 1 minute then add the bok choy and garlic.
 Stir all together.

-ADD THE BROTH.
-Now pour over the broth and bring to a simmer.
+Step 2: Add Broth: Now pour over the broth and bring to a simmer.

 Then add soy sauce and ramen noodles and cook for 4 minutes in the broth or according to package instructions.

-GARNISH THE SOUP.
-Once the ramen has cooked, remove the pot from the heat and ladle the soup into bowls.
+Step 3: Garnish: Once the ramen has cooked, remove the pot from the heat and ladle the soup into bowls.

 Top each bowl and an egg, green onions, sesame seeds, chili and lime.
 Serve immediately